autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-model/creating-sensor-model/index.md

 We will add our sensors and remove unnecessary xacros from this file.
 For example,
 we want
-to add our lidar sensor with `velodyne_top` frame, we will add the following xacro to our sensor_kit.xacro file.
+to add our lidar sensor with `velodyne_top` frame from the sensor driver, we will add the following xacro to our sensor_kit.xacro file.
 Please add your sensors to this file and remove unnecessary sensor's xacros.